petershin/liferay-learn/docs/liferay-cloud/latest/en/customizing-liferay-dxp-in-the-cloud/using-the-liferay-dxp-service/upgrading-your-liferay-dxp-instance.md

 Update these locations as needed to reflect the new version of Liferay DXP:

-* The `image` property in `liferay/LCP.json`.
+- The `image` property in `liferay/LCP.json`.
 Check the [Services Changelogs](https://help.liferay.com/hc/en-us/sections/360006251311-Services-Changelog) for an updated image, and make sure the upgraded DXP version matches the version in the image (for example, `7.2` in `liferaycloud/liferay-dxp:7.2-4.0.7`).

-* The `liferay.workspace.docker.image.liferay` property in `liferay/gradle.properties`.
+- The `liferay.workspace.docker.image.liferay` property in `liferay/gradle.properties`.
 Check the [Liferay DXP Docker Hub page](https://hub.docker.com/r/liferay/dxp/tags) for an image that matches your upgraded DXP version.

 When both of these image versions are updated, [deploy the changes](./deploying-to-the-liferay-service.md) to your chosen environment.
 This prepares the Liferay service for you to restore your uploaded backup.

+!!! tip
+    To avoid bugs related to CDN cache, go to *Network* &rarr; *CDN*, and click *Clear CDN Cache*.

 ## Restore the Backup